-Emphasizes how young learners learn within a developmentally appropriate setting.
+Emphasizes how young children learn within a developmentally appropriate setting.
 Students will use a Universal Design for Learning approach in designing a culturally responsive and inclusive curriculum in alignment with the Massachusetts Guidelines for Preschool and Kindergarten Learning Experiences and the MA Frameworks.
-Using the framework of authentic, observation-based assessments related to inquiry, content areas to be explored include: Language and Literacy, Social and Emotional Learning, Science, Math, Blocks, The Arts, and Dramatic Play.
-These concepts will be applied in a laboratory-based experience that will include knowledge of development in application to the development of written lesson plans, student made materials, and participatory workshops.
+Students will learn how to use authentic, observationbased assessments and documentation to develop intentional and informed curricular decisions.
+Curricular content areas will include Language and Literacy, Social/Emotional Learning, Science, Math, Blocks, The Arts, and Dramatic Play.
+These concepts will be applied in a hands on experience that will include the application of knowledge of development to the creation of written lesson plans, student made materials, and play based, child centered learning experiences.